openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 For example:

 * For our Managed HSRE, this can be our RHOBS service.
-* For CUS it can be locally deployed Observatorium or 3rd-party vendor like Grafana Cloud, Amazon or Google Managed Prometheus, Logz.io and others.
+* For HSRES other than SD members, it can be locally deployed Observatorium or 3rd-party vendor like Grafana Cloud, Amazon or Google Managed Prometheus, Logz.io and others.

 A high-level view would look like this: